-Each clinic should involve the , PC, PI and intervention staff in devising a stepwise approach for drop out recovery.
+Each clinic should involve the behavioral psychologist, PC, PI and intervention staff in devising a step-wise approach for drop out recovery.
 Specifically, sites should devise a hierarchical list of efforts to re-engage inactive participants such as the following.
 Strategies should be implemented sequentially at intervals of 1-2 weeks.

-- Telephone contact efforts by study coordinator (2-3).
-If no reply, a letter of concern from clinic with statements indicating "sorry we've missed you, hope you are well, want to help however possible to assist you in getting back in pursuit of your behavior change goals, please contact us at your earliest convenience, we can help..." - Have the PI or PC call the participant's emergency contact to inquire about their health and your concerns. - Final letter from clinic indicating desire to continue to follow participant for health monitoring.
+- Telephone contact efforts x 2-3 by recruitment coordinator.
+If no reply, - Telephone contact initiated by behaviorist or PC - Letter of concern from clinic with statements indicating "sorry we've missed you, hope you are well, want to help however possible to assist you in getting back in pursuit of your behavior change goals, please contact us at your earliest convenience, we can help..."

+- Telephone contact effort by PI - Final letter from clinic indicating desire to continue to follow participant for health monitoring.
 This letter may express a message of concern for their health, encouragement to recontact at any time, support for their efforts, etc.